150 ways YOU can help keep Hyde Park beautiful

 - Host a “Clean Your Block Party” where you invite neighbors to clean up the block and follow it up with a block party to celebrate.

 - Contact the Department of Public Works if you find escaped litter in the streets on trash pick-up day, or if trash barrels are ending up in the street instead of on the sidewalk.
-Conversely, contact DPW if you think they are doing a good job in your neighborhood.

 - Pick up trash barrels left in the street on trash pick-up day, and place them on the curb.